By: Peter Bunio | Tax Research and Support Lead

 What is Sellers Use Tax?

 Sellers use tax is the same as a sales tax.
 It is a transaction tax, calculated as a percentage of the sales price of goods and certain services.
 However, the key difference is that the sellers use tax is imposed on vendors located outside of the state, but are registered to collect tax in the state.
-Some times this tax is called a retailers use tax or a vendors use tax.
-Also, a sellers use tax sometimes is not filed on a sales tax return.
-It is filed on a separate returns called a sellers use tax return, vendors use tax return, or retailers use tax return.
+Sometimes this tax is called a retailer's use tax or a vendor's use tax.
+Also, sellers use tax sometimes is not filed on a sales tax return.
+It is filed on a separate return called a sellers use tax return, vendors use tax return, or retailers use tax return.
 The sellers use tax rate is the same as the sales tax rate, which may include local sellers use tax.

 What is Consumer Use Tax?

-Retailers are usually not required to collect sales tax on taxable purchases from consumers in states if the retailer does not have some connection with the state (known as "nexus").
-This connection is created by retailers if they have a physical presence, make regular deliveries with their own vehicles into the state, or have sales representatives located in the state.
+Retailers are not usually required to collect sales tax on taxable purchases from consumers in states where the retailer does not have some connection to the state (known as "nexus").
+This connection is created by retailers if they have a physical presence, make regular deliveries with their own vehicles into the state, have sales representatives located in the state, economic nexus, affiliate nexus, click-through nexus or marketplace nexus.
 The use tax burden falls on the consumer to calculate and remit the tax to his or her state government.
-Therefore, if the seller does not collect the tax from the purchaser, and the transaction is taxable, the purchaser is responsible for remitting the use tax to the state.
+Therefore, if the seller does not collect the tax from the purchaser and the transaction is taxable, the purchaser is responsible for remitting the use tax to the state.